Chapter 5 - Playing the Game

 PARRY

-Make a REFLEX roll as your hero attempts to parry an attack with a wielded weapon.
+Make an ATTACK-contested REFLEX roll as your hero attempts to parry an attack with a wielded weapon.
 This action is used as a DEFENSE.

 PERFORM